 In addition, students take one of the following module combinations:

-- Basic Epidemiology; Health Economics; and Health Policy, Process and Power
+- Basic Epidemiology, and Introduction to Health Economics; and Health Policy, Process and Power (3 modules)

 An interdisciplinary approach is emphasised which takes account of the social, political and economic context in which health systems operate.